vordimous/zilla-docs/src/get-started/README.md

 # Get Started

-The Get Started guides below will walk you through the steps to build and secure a Todo application using Apache Kafka with the Zilla engine.
+The Get Started guides below will walk you through the steps to install zilla and connect zilla to your existing kafka installation.

 ## [Installing Zilla](install/)

-on prem or in the cloud
+Run on prem or in the cloud.

 ## [Connecting to Kafka](connecting-to-kafka/)